Kireye/MLX90640-Thermal-Camera-API-on-Raspberry-Pi-4-using-Flask/README.md

 Click "save" at the bottom of this window, then click "Write" and wait for your OS to be writen to the SD-card.
 Now incert the SD-card into your Pi **while it is _NOT_ connceted to power**.
 Connect the Pi to your power supply and wait for 5 minutes.
+Open a cmd window and write "ping [the name of your Pi]" and hit enter.
+If your Pi does not respond, you most likely did not configure your wireless lan correctly during OS-setup and will need to redo that process. **Unplugg your power supply before removing the SD-card**.
+If it does respond, proceed to the next step.

+## Wireing the MLX90640 camera to your Pi
+Unplugg your power supply from your Pi.
+Solder one of the connectors that came with your camera to the connectors on your camera.
+Wireing should be done like the image bellow.
+Note that the 3-6V, GND, SDL and SCL connections on your cameras board are not in the same order as the ones on on the image.
+![wireing.jpg]

+Connect you Pi to your power supply and wait for 5 minutes.

+## Preparing your Pi
+We will now be SSHing into your Pi.
+For this I will be using PuTTY, found [here](https://putty.org/).
+Open PuTTY and in the field "Host Name" write the name that you gave your Pi earlier (you should not put ".local" afterward.
+Only input the name) and click "Open" in the bottom right.
+Now write the username that you sellected, press neter, and then write the password that you entered.
+The password will not be shown in the terminal while you are writing it, but is is being writen.

+We now need to install som things via some different commands.
+Enter them one at a time in the order that they are writen bellow: